 Keeping appliances for longer or fixing them yourself should become easier in Europe.
 That’s because the EU Commission has passed new regulations for manufacturers of large household appliances.
 Under the new laws, refrigerators, washing machines, TVs and other items should be easier to repair in the future.

-The so-called “Right to Repair” law says spare parts should remain available for at least seven to ten years after the appliance has been sold.
+The so-called “Right to Repair” law says spare parts should remain available for at least seven to 10 years after the appliance has been sold.

-“We published a study a week ago and we covered dishwashers, smart phones, laptops and vacuum cleaners, and we basically showed that extending the lifetime of these products by just one year would save 4 million tons in emissions which is equivalent to taking 2 million cars off the road.
-So that’s like taking all of the cars of Denmark off the roads.”
+“We published a study a week ago and we covered dishwashers, smart phones, laptops and vacuum cleaners, and we basically showed that extending the lifetime of these products by just one year would save four million tons in emissions which is equivalent to taking two million cars off the road.
+So that’s like taking all of the cars of Denmark off the roads,” said Jean-Pierre Schweitzer from the European Environmental Bureau, a coalition of environmental groups that worked to pass the “Right to Repair” law.

 Provisions in the new EU law should also make appliances easier to recycle and more energy efficient during their lifetime.